kelvinlockwood/policies/terms/index.md

 FCC will not be liable for any loss or expenses which you may incur because of any delay in the delivery of your order.

 ### Delivery costs
-We offer a simple worldwide delivery charge of $10.
-(Members are entitled to a 15 or 25% discount)
+Our simple worldwide delivery charge is $10.
 We waive the delivery charge for orders over $100.

+* Slog members are entitled to a 15% discount on the delivery charge.
+* Sweep members are entitled to a 25% discount on the delivery charge.

 ### Cancellations
 Cancellations of orders must be done within 24 hours of purchase.
 If the purchase has already left our premises we are unable to accept cancellation of the order.